Bonsai Tree care guide for beginners

 Understanding Fertilizer Types

-• Balanced Fertilizers: Look for a balance of Nitrogen (N), Phosphorous (P), and Potassium (K), often depicted in a ratio such as 10-10-10.
+• Balanced Fertilizers: Look for a mix of Nitrogen (N), Phosphorous (P), and Potassium (K), like 10-10-10.

 When to Fertilize Your Bonsai